AntiLibrary5/nicools-kitchen/_posts/2025-10-26-halloumi-peach-tomato-sando.md

 prep_time: "open an eye"
 cook_time: "close the other"
 servings: "Mère Antoinette"
-video_link: "No video....I should really start filimg all me recipes"
+video_link: "No video....I should really start filming all me recipes"
 tags: [Vegetarian]
 ---